-While it is true that the sky won’t fall and you won’t necessarily be arrested on the spot, there are number of unsavory consequences that can flow from a decision to take action that is in conflict with a nonprofit’s articles and/or bylaws.
+While it is true that the sky won’t fall and you won’t necessarily be arrested on the spot, there are a number of unsavory consequences that can flow from a decision to take action that is in conflict with a nonprofit’s articles and/or bylaws.

-As an example, if a nonprofit enters into a contract that is outside the scope of its permissible activities, the contract could be voided.
+As an example, if a 501(c)(3) enters into a contract to endorse a political candidate that is outside the scope of its permissible activities, the nonprofit could argue that the contract could be voided.
 While there may be other arguments that could be raised to enforce an ultra vires contract, acting “ultra vires” puts the nonprofit at risk as well as those that are entering into transactions with it.

 In most states, fulfilling one’s fiduciary duties is a prerequisite to a statute that basically says the board members can’t be held personally liable for their mistakes so long as the mistakes were made in good faith, out of loyalty and obedience to the corporation, and with due care.

-In the nonprofit context, a derivative suit is a law suit brought by a group of directors or members against a third party.
+In the nonprofit context, a derivative suit is a lawsuit brought by a group of directors or members against a third party.
 That third party can be another insider such as another director or group of directors.
 These suits are brought from time to time when relations break down and factions form on the board of a nonprofit.

 Fourth, the typical saviors for wayward nonprofit officers and directors, D&O insurance and corporate indemnification, won’t save directors who act outside the scope of their authority.
 D&O policies typically exclude ultra vires acts from coverage and corporate indemnification is generally not available to those acting outside the scope of their authority.

-Officers and directors of nonprofit corporations who ignore the nonprofit’s articles of incorporation and bylaws are setting themselves up to to be on the losing side of a lawsuit that could hold them personally liable for the consequences.
+Officers and directors of nonprofit corporations who ignore the nonprofit’s articles of incorporation and bylaws are setting themselves up to be on the losing side of a lawsuit that could hold them personally liable for the consequences.